Search results

 Results from the WOW.Com Content Network

-Faster-than-light (superluminal or supercausal) travel and communication are the conjectural propagation of matter or information faster than the speed of light (c).
+Faster-than-light (superluminal or supercausal) travel and communication are the conjectural propagation of matter or information faster than the speed of light in vacuum (c).
 The special theory of relativity implies that only particles with zero rest mass (i.e., photons ) may travel at the speed of light, and that nothing may travel faster.

 Physicists generally believe faster-than-light travel is impossible.
 Relativistic time dilation allows a traveler to experience time more slowly, the closer their speed is to the speed of light.
 [34] This apparent slowing becomes noticeable when velocities above 80% of the speed of light are attained.